-• Section 2- Opportunity Set and Eligibility Criteria
+- Section 2- Opportunity Set and Eligibility Criteria - Section 2.2 Asset Classification addition of Sub-sovereign bonds and removal of municipal bonds in effort to create alignment with MSCI Entity Classification and Relationship Methodology - Section 2.3 Credit Quality added detail on exceptions for rating requirements for government issued bonds if the issuer is rated. - Section 2.5.2 Non-Eligible Bond Types Clarification denoting that only STRIPS bonds are ineligible. - Section 2.6.1 Issuer Amount Outstanding Clarification that STRIPS are excluded in calculation of issuer amount outstanding - Section 5 Single Security Analytics - o Section 5.2.2 Yield-to-Worst Improvement to statistic definition - Section 5.4.2 Modified Convexity Correction to statistic definition b/c it is in relation to YTW as opposed to YTM - Section 8 Market Conventions - Section 8.1 Market Calendars and Settlement Conventions removal of language stating "interest accrued during the month will be reflected within the calendar month" because RiskServer is not currently able to accommodate this desired interest accrual. - Section 9 Data Sources and Quality Assurance

-- Section 2.2 Asset Classification addition of Sub-sovereign bonds and removal of municipal bonds in effort to create alignment with MSCI Entity Classification and Relationship Methodology - Section 2.3 Credit Quality added detail on exceptions for rating requirements for government issued bonds as long as the issuer is rated. - Section 2.5.2 Non-Eligible Bond Types Clarification denoting that only STRIPS bonds are ineligible. - Section 2.6.1 Issuer Amount Outstanding Clarification that STRIPS are excluded in calculation of issuer amount outstanding - Section 5 Single Security Analytics - Section 5.2.2 Yield-to-Worst Improvement to statistic definition - Section 5.4.2 Modified Convexity Correction to statistic definition b/c it is in relation to YTW as opposed to YTM - Section 8 Market Conventions - Section 8.1 Market Calendars and Settlement Conventions removal of language stating "interest accrued during the month will be reflected within the calendar month" because RiskServer is not currently able to accommodate this desired interest accrual. - Section 9 Data Sources and Quality Assurance - Section 9.2.1 Handling of Missing Prices clarifying language as to how handle missing prices for unrated issuances given that price filling is based on rating. - Section 11 Appendix - Section 11.1.1 MSCI Average Rating Methodology clarifying language detailing that for unrated government bonds issuer level ratings are provided in-lieu - Section 11.1.2 MSCI Issuer Rating Methodology addition of this section - Added Section 11.7 MSCI Fixed Income Data Methodology Book Tracked Changes
+Section 9.2.1 - Handling of Missing Prices - clarifying language as to how handle missing prices for unrated issuances given that price filling is based on rating.